 - Pepperdine has security policy comparable with the best of our peer institutions.

 4 - Security systems and services (view our full service catalog)

 - Our firewalls, network access control and intrusion detection systems stop tens of thousands of attacks daily, from the Internet and devices walked onto campus nets.

 - The spam filter stops 99+% of spam, phishing and email viruses and blocks sending RESTRICTED information.
 Attachments.pepperdine.edu is easy to use to send RESTRICTED information or very large files securely.

 - Every computer on the network is registered and University owned servers or computers receive configuration and patch management.

-- We analyze network intrusion events and prepare new defenses every week.
+- We analyze network intrusion attempts and prepare new defenses every week.

-- When there is a security incident ISO works to identify, contain and eradicate the threat and help with restoring service and improving for next time.
+- When there is a security incident ISO works to identify, contain and eradicate the threat and helps with restoring service and improving defenses.